gooddog-rent/hotels_api/README.md

 💵 - in-memory cache

-🗜️ - gzip and brotli compression (more then body length 1400 bytes)
+🗜️ - gzip or brotli compression (more then body length 1400 bytes)

 ## Setup enviroments